BenFort/cli-expression-trees/README.md

 # cli-expression-trees
-A CLI (command line application) for viewing and manipulating algebraic binary expression trees.
+A CLI (command line interface) for viewing and manipulating algebraic binary expression trees.